-We're a talent agency for female experts
+We’re a talent accelerator for female experts

 They all happen to be women